 - 12 fingerling potatoes

-- Handful of asparagus spears, woody ends trimmed
+- A handful of asparagus spears, woody ends trimmed

 - 1-2 tbsp olive oil